JP-aloha/btt-swift-sdk/README.md

 To integrate BlueTriangle using CocoaPods into your iOS project, you need to follow these steps:

-   1. Open 'Podfile' in text mode and specify following commands:
+   1. Open 'Podfile' in text mode and add following:

    ```
       pod 'BlueTriangleSDK-Swift'